azakhtyamov/mlflow_examples/README.md

-# mlflow_examples
+# Mlflow Examples
-This is an example of mlflow workflow based on official manuals and https://github.com/osin-vladimir/mlflow_tutorial
+This is an example of mlflow-augmented research pipeline based on official manuals and https://github.com/osin-vladimir/mlflow_tutorial